anuk79/anuk79/README.md

 I am tech enthusiast and JavaScript developer from India.
 You can sometimes find me either [talking at meetups and conferences](https://anuk79.netlify.app/tech_talks/) or [writing blog posts](https://anuradhak.medium.com/) around web development, JavaScript and web accessibility.

 - 🔭 I’m currently building a website which will help people get started with accessibility concepts - [explore-a11y](https://explore-a11y.netlify.app/)
-- 📚 I’m currently participating in [#100DaysOfReading](https://github.com/anuk79/100DaysOfReading) and [#100DaysOfWriting](https://github.com/anuk79/100DaysOfWriting).
+- 📚 I love reading books and in order to resume my habit of daiky reading, I'm currently participating in #100DaysOfReading.
+As part of this, I will be posting my notes and important points at repo [Book Notes](https://github.com/anuk79/BookNotes).
 - 🤝 I’m looking to collaborate on sharing awareness around accessibility.
 - 💬 Ask me about frontend development, career tips, accessibility, unit testing and mentoring.
 - 👸 Pronouns: she/her